INeedNZT/rpicam-apps/README.md

 - Configure the `alert_config.json` in `/usr/local/share/rpi-camera-assets` to ensure the email alert works properly.

-- Events, surveillance footage, and web server logs are stored in the `/home/[user]` directory, while the program's logs are located in `/opt/rpicam-surv`.
+- Events, surveillance footage, and web server logs are stored in the `HOME` directory, while the program's logs are located in `/opt/rpicam-surv`.

 - For more configurable parameters, refer to [`core/surv_options.hpp`](https://github.com/INeedNZT/rpicam-apps/blob/surveillance/core/surv_options.hpp)